abinit/abinit/doc/tutorial/gwr_intro.md

 ### MPI parallelization

 The two codes strongly differ at the level of the MPI parallelization.
-In the legacy GW code, MPI parallelization is available over the [[nband]] states and [[nsppol]]; however, key data structures, such as the screened interaction $W$, are not MPI-distributed.
+In the standard GW code, MPI parallelization is available over the [[nband]] states and [[nsppol]]; however, key data structures, such as the screened interaction $W$, are not MPI-distributed.
 As a result, the maximum number of usable MPI processes is limited by [[nband]], and the workload becomes imbalanced when the number of MPI processes does not evenly divide [[nband]].
-More critically, self-energy calculations in the legacy GW code are highly memory-intensive, as they require storing both the wavefunctions (whose memory footprint scales with the number of MPI processes) and $W$ (a non-scalable portion).
+More critically, self-energy calculations in the standard GW code are highly memory-intensive, as they require storing both the wavefunctions (whose memory footprint scales with the number of MPI processes) and $W$ (a non-scalable portion).
 This memory requirement becomes particularly problematic for large [[npweps]] values or calculations